Best CPUs: Q2 2016by Ian Cutress on June 28, 2016 4:00 PM EST

-When building a custom PC, especially on the consumer side, the processor is typically second or third down the list of priorities, behind graphics, storage or specific motherboard features depending on the use case.
-A lot of choosing a processor starts with the budget, if there is a preference for one brand or the other, or if the performance is similar enough that the money saved on a cheaper model can be spent elsewhere.
+When building a custom PC, especially on the consumer side, the processor is typically second or third down the list of priorities, behind graphics (for gamers), storage or specific motherboard features.
+A lot of choosing a processor comes down to budget, whether there is a preference for one brand or the other, or if the performance is similar enough that the money saved on a cheaper model can be spent elsewhere.
 By contrast, when it comes to workstations or enterprise situations, it helps to have an accurate profile of the intended workflow in order to choose which platform is needed, how much memory or how many expansion cards will be used, and if the software can prioritize cores over frequency or vice versa.

-In our CPU Guide for Q1 2016, we’ll consider certain environments and budgets and give you our pick of some of the best processors available, supplying data from our Benchmark Database where possible.
+In our CPU Guide for Q2 2016, we’ll consider certain environments and budgets and give you our pick of some of the best processors available, supplying data from our Benchmark Database where possible.

 If All You Need is Single Thread Performance:

-Some environments are single threaded by nature, such as single single-uses or basic home systems for email, writing reports or accessing the web.
+Some environments are mostly single threaded, such as single use servers or basic home systems for email, writing reports or accessing the web.
 Even video streaming performance can benefit from single threaded speed in certain situations, so for this segment we’re going with the Pentium G3258.
 This is Intel’s overclockable dual core processor without hyperthreading, and comes out of the box at 3.2 GHz for only $72.
 In our review, with a good air cooler and some patience, we were able to extract 4.7 GHz stable with only a small increase in voltage, or 4.4 GHz was a nice point for power/voltage.

 This makes it as fast as the Intel i7-4790K, Intel’s highest frequency consumer processor, in single threaded performance while costing ~$230 less when you also buy a reasonable cooler.
 Most motherboards will come with automatic overclock settings as well, making the job easier.
 On gaming, even when overclocked, the G3258 can fall behind on triple-A titles when equipped with a strong graphics card, which is something to note.
 The G3258 uses the Haswell platform and chipset, the 9-series (Z97), so there are a small number of USB 3.1 motherboards but full M.2 NVMe support will be limited.
 But if this is for a budget build, chances are M.2 NVMe won’t be high on the list anyway.